rustenburgJ/IASC-2P02/blog.md

-##   Why are the Digital Humanities so White?
+##   Why are the Digital Humanities so White? or Thinking the Histories of Race and Computation
 ###  Tara McPherson
 #### 2012 Print Edition